Director of Marketing and Communication

 Chris graduated from the Le Cordon Blue College of Culinary Arts in Las Vegas and worked as a line cook and sous chef for 12 years prior to joining Project Angel Heart in 2019.
 In his free time, Chris and his wife, Hannah, enjoy hiking, camping, and taking advantage of all of Colorado’s microbrews.

-Tera joined Project Angel Heart in December 2020 and serves as Vice President of Development.
-With more than 23 years of non-profit experience, Tera brings a wealth of experience and is successful with growing fundraising efforts through strategic planning and a targeted approach.
+Tera joined Project Angel Heart in December 2020 and serves as Chief Development Officer.
+With more than 25 years of nonprofit experience, Tera brings a wealth of expertise and is successful with growing fundraising efforts through strategic planning and a targeted approach.

 Tera is a native Coloradan who enjoys football and basketball, reading, travel, camping, cooking with her husband Jason, and spending time with their four children.

 Her favorite quote is: “Life is not measured by the number of breaths we take, but by the moments that take our breath away.”

 Volunteer Resources Coordinator

 Alex moved to Colorado after traveling around the world for a year with his wife, Megan.
 When he arrived, he discovered his passion for nonprofits and started at Project Angel Heart in the summer of 2019.
 He enjoys reading, running, yoga, camping, incorrectly identifying plants, and traveling.

 Distribution & Nutrition Services Assistant